sathishmepco/Java-Interview-Programs/README.md

 5. Swap two numbers without using third variable approach 2.
 6. Swap two numbers without using third variable approach 3.
 7. How to check the given number is positive or negative in Java?
+8. Write a Java Program to find whether given number is Leap year or NOT?
+9. Write a Java Program to Print 1 To 10 Without Using Loop.

 # Interview Programs
 1. Write a program to find the Most Frequent Element in an given array.